10-5-pursuit/lab-github/questions.md

 11. **Who acquired GitHub in 2018, and what impact did this acquisition have on the platform?**

    \`\`\`
+   Microsoft acquired GitHub in 2018.
+Microsoft is a developer-first company, and by joining forces with GitHub we strengthen our commitment to developer freedom, openness and innovation.
+The company also said that GitHub will run as an independent unit.
+Microsoft said the plan was to empower developers as well as bring its tools to new audiences.
    \`\`\`

 11. **What is a 'repository' in GitHub, and what are its key components?**

    \`\`\`

    \`\`\`

 11. **Explain the concept of 'branching' in GitHub.
 Why is it important for collaborative projects?**